ropenscilabs/deposits/README.md

 workflow is necessary, and the `deposits` workflow should “just work” in many cases, appropriately constructing frictionless metadata files and uploading them to deposits services.
 It is of course also possible to use the `deposits` package without frictionless metadata.
-All of these possibilities are illustrated in the following sections.

 ## The deposits workflow